Overcoming the Limiting Factors of Hunting: How to Succeed in any Situation

 So choose wisely the gear you take out to the field, and you can look at our selection of the best hunting gear for a starting point.

 But sometimes, local rangers can stop you from using any equipment even though they are legal according to a recently changed law.
-It happened to us when we were stopped from using our electronic rangefinders, even though they were legal in Idaho.
+It happened to us when we stopped using our electronic rangefinders, even though they were legal in Idaho.

 How do the Limiting Factors affect Hunters?